-Affected Environment
+4. Affected Environment

-This chapter describes the existing physical, natural, and human environment that the Proposed Action may affect, as required by Federal Aviation Administration (FAA) Orders 1050.1F and 5050.4B.
-The physical environment refers to the geographic overview, air quality and climate, water resources, floodplains, and soils.
-The natural environment refers to biotic communities, threatened and endangered species, and wetlands.
-The human environment refers to land use and local governments, Section 4(f) properties, historical and archaeological resources, noise, and socioeconomics.
+This chapter describes the existing environmental conditions that the Proposed Action may affect, as required by Federal Aviation Administration (FAA) Orders 1050.1F and 5050.4B.
 This information establishes a baseline for use in determining the potential effects of the Proposed Action and No Action Alternative.